Sometimes we don’t need shootings, chases, murders or stories with ghosts and aliens.

 One day in the train station where he bivouac, he finds an old non-functioning automaton.

 The object is inextricably linked to the story of Georges Méliès, one of the first great directors in the history of cinema.

-Full of quotes and references to the first men who began to transform cinema into art, the movie is also an excellent story of growth.
+Full of quotes and references to the first men who began to transform cinema into art, the movie is also an excellent growth story.

 Romantic and irreverent love triangle set in Paris during the social riots of 1968.

 A young American moved to the city and lived with two wealthy brother and sister.

 The two have a morbid relationship in which they will also be able to involve the third stranger.